 Students will learn about basic circuitry through while designing and sewing a decorated pillow that glows using conductive thread, LED’s, and a coin battery.

 This project gives students an opportunity to think like artists as they create designs using from colorful felt to decorate their pillows and as engineers as they lay out an electrical circuit to illuminate their design.

-Students will design, decorate and sew a useable felt pillow that they wire themselves using conductive thread and LED’s that can be turned on and off with a fabric button they make themselves.
+Students will design, decorate and sew a usable felt pillow that they wire themselves using conductive thread and LEDs that can be turned on and off with a fabric button they make themselves.

-- Students will learn basic circuitry, what makes a circuit, how to connect battery to output source-the LED, how to make an on/off button.
+- Students will learn basic circuitry, what makes a circuit, how to connect battery to output source (the LED), and how to make an on/off button.

 - Students will learn about the nature of electrons, conductivity, resistance.

-- Students will have the opportunity to make creative choices, in the design of their project, such as developing a design, placement of color, shape.
+- Students will have the opportunity to make creative choices in the design of their project, such as developing a design, placement of color, and shape.